Formation for Ministry

 Clinical Pastoral Education (CPE) Testimonials

-Participating in Clinical Pastoral Education (CPE) at Pine Rest Christian Mental Health Services this past summer was one of the most formational experiences I've been a part of during my seminary years.
+Participating in Clinical Pastoral Education (CPE) at Pine Rest Christian Mental Health Services during the summer of 2014 was one of the most formational experiences I've had during my seminary years.

 There is an unfortunate misconception that CPE is only for those considering chaplaincy as a vocation; on the contrary, I wish the program were mandatory for all seminary students considering any vocation but especially those anticipating a pastorate.
 Every pastor must learn by doing, and every pastor needs to learn how to listen.
 It's imperative for our future congregations that we be patient, empathic listeners.
 This summer gave me the opportunity to do just that.